oxygenxml/oxygen-docbook-validate-check-completeness/README.md

 # DocBook Validation and Completeness Check
-Oxygen XML plugin which allows validation of Docbook files reporting broken images, internal links, external links or profile conditions that conflict with profiling preferences.
+Oxygen XML plugin which allows validation of DocBook files reporting broken images, internal links, external links or profile conditions that conflict with profiling preferences.

 ## Installation